Straight cuts with an unguided circular saw is difficult to do freehand, but following these methods I discuss will yield a straight cut every time.

 I discuss four methods you can use for a straight cut with a circular saw.

-Video-How to Make Straight Cuts with a Circular Saw
+How to Make Straight Cuts with a Circular Saw: Video

-Step-by-Step Guide on How to Make Straight Cuts With a Circular Saw
+5 Ways to Make Straight Cuts with a Circular Saw

 Method 1: Using a rip fence